 Now that you know what to avoid, let’s write your speech.
 Here are the 7 steps to the perfect wedding speech:

-Step 1: Introduce yourself and how you know the bride/groom. e.g “Hi, my name is Ted and I am the groom’s oldest friend and best influence.”
+Step 1: So how do you start a wedding speech?
+Well..introduce yourself and how you know the bride/groom. e.g “Hi, my name is Ted and I am the groom’s oldest friend and best influence.”

 Step 2: Crack a little joke – this could be poking a little fun at the groom, but never the bride. e.g “Laura, you look stunning, Jerry, you look stunned.”